How to Troubleshoot WordPress Scheduled Post Not Publishing

 Solutions

 This would largely dependent on the said plugin’s ability, and the way it handles automatic purging.
-On LiteSpeed, settings page has Purge > Purge All Hooks section, where the user can add the WordPress hooks to purge the cache when a scheduled post is published.
+On LiteSpeed, settings page has Purge > Purge All Hooks section, where the user can add the WordPress hooks to purge the cache when a scheduled post is published:

-The hook in question is: scheduled_post_published
+The hook in question is: future_to_publish

 As a bonus, you could add another hook for post being updated as well.
 I use Ulysses to write and manage WordPress posts, and that can also have similar issues.

-The hook for updated post is: post_updated
+The hook for updated post is: inherit_post

 Afterthoughts

 In case anyone is curious what a hook is, and how adding a hook fixes this problem, I will try my best to cover some bases —and for future-proof purposes, what I am trying to do with this.
 In WordPress, most functions can attach itself to a hook; it’s the way to manage ‘when’ (condition) the function should trigger.
-The hooks I listed, one for scheduled post, the other for post updated, triggers when that exact behavior happens.
+The hooks I listed, one for the scheduled post published, the other for post updated, triggers when that exact behavior happens.
 The idea here is the caching plugin will purge all old cache once that behavior occurs; the root of the problem is that we are seeing old cached contents.

 That being said, I’m not entirely sure why the caching plugin does not already have that option enabled.
 The hooks I specified would be common occurrence for WordPress-based websites that updates frequently.
 I’ll update the post if I find out more about it.